apache/superset/README.md

 If you get some error running above command, following these links might be helpful: https://stackoverflow.com/a/56228387/5036543, https://stackoverflow.com/a/51149263/5036543

+Dont forget to change the mysql version in commands that you run from stack overflow.

 ```bash
   pip install -e .
 ```